Bikeman868/NPL/docs/SYNTAX.md

 ## Accept

 Accept statements must be inside the scope block of a `process`, and define a message type that the process can accept and process.
-The statement consists of the `accept` reserved word, and a message type separated by at least one space followed by a scope block that defines how to process these messages.
+The statement consists of the `accept` reserved word, a message type and an optional identifier separated by spaces, followed by a scope block that defines how to process these messages.

 The message type can be the qualified identifier for a message type, the reserved word `empty` or `*`.
 The empty message is a special message type that has no fields but does have context and routing.
 Putting a `*` for the message type means that the process can accept messages of any type.

 You cannot have two `accept` statement within a process for the same message type, each `accept` must be for a distinct type of message.
-Within the scope block you can refer to the fields of this message with `message.<field-name>`
+Within the scope block you can refer to the fields of this message with `<message-identifier>.<field-name>` if you included an optional identifier.

-Note that the `empty` message has no fields, so any `message.<field-name>` expressions will produce compillation errors.
+Note that the `empty` message has no fields, so it only makes sense to include the optional message identifier if you want to access the `context` or `route` of the message.
 Using a `*` allows you to define processing for all other message types (not captured by any other `accept` statement).
-In this case
-`message.<field-name>` are not checked by the compiler, and accessing fields that don't exist on the message will return `undefined`.
+In this case `<message-identifier>.<field-name>` are not checked by the compiler, and accessing fields that don't exist on the message will return `undefined`.

 Inside the accept scope block you can use the following reserved words.
 These are defined in other parts of this document:

+- `const` to define a local immutable value to store intermediate results from expressions.
 - `var` to define a local mutable value to store intermediate results from expressions.
-- `emit` to produce a new message and emit it from the process.
+- `emit` to emit a message from the process.
 - `await` to suspend processing until a response to your `emit` is received.
-- `clone` to emit a modified version of another message.
-- `clear` to delete the route for the message being processed, so that it receives no further processing.
+- `route` to change the route associated with a message instance.
 - `if`, `elseif` and `else` to add conditional processing logic.
 The conditional scope block is syntactically identical to the scope block of the `accept`.
 - `while` and `for` to repeat processing logic.
 The loop's scope block is syntactically identical to the scope block of the `accept`.